afederation/Springboard/02-DataWrangling_Pandas/notes.md

 You can check the make sure you don't have any null values.
 `assert google.Close.notnull().all()`
 Note: the .all() returns True if all elements are True.

+To check for the entire table, you need two .all() statements - the first one for the columns, the second for the rows.